idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 !listing /pbfhr/steady/ss1_combined.i block=AuxVariables

-There are numerous options to initialize a `Variable` or an `AuxVariable` in MOOSE.
-The `initial_condition` can be set directly in the relevant `Variables` block.
-It can also be set using an initial condition, `[ICs]`, block.
+There are numerous options to initialize a [Variable](https://mooseframework.inl.gov/syntax/Variables/) or an [AuxVariable](https://mooseframework.inl.gov/syntax/AuxVariables/) in MOOSE.
+The `initial_condition` can be set directly in the relevant [Variables](https://mooseframework.inl.gov/syntax/Variables/) block.
+It can also be set using an initial condition, [ICs](https://mooseframework.inl.gov/syntax/ICs/index.html), block.
 The velocity variables have to be initialized to a non-zero value, to avoid numerical issues with advection at 0 velocity.
 We initialize in this block the power distribution, which will be overriden by the power distribution provided by Griffin, and the solid temperature.
 The solid temperature can take a long